-One of the most overlooked and undervalued planning activities during a development or redevelopment project involves the evaluation of groundwater and dewatering on a project site and how the results may adversely affect the project environmentally, logistically and financially.
-If overlooked, improper planning could result in the risk of a project shutdown, non-compliance with local, state and/or federal regulations and associated fines and unplanned project costs.
+One of the most overlooked and undervalued planning activities during a development or redevelopment project involves the evaluation of groundwater and dewatering on a project site and how the results may adversely affect the project environmentally, logistically, and financially.
+If overlooked, improper planning could result in the risk of a project shutdown, non-compliance with local, state, and/or federal regulations, and associated fines and unplanned project costs.

 There are a variety of situations in which dewatering evaluations may be necessary.
-Planning new construction, a failing water discharge treatment system, changing groundwater levels that impact your drainage system, or altering/changing use of the building systems that impacts water drainage are just a few examples.
+Planning new construction, a failing water discharge treatment system, changing groundwater levels that impact your drainage system, or altering/changing the use of the building systems that impacts water drainage are just a few examples.
 We help project developers, architects, and general contractors ensure that their projects are successful by assessing these various dewatering situations and providing an appropriate remediation plan.

 What You Need to Know About Dewatering

 Dewatering is the act of removing groundwater or surface water from a source area for the purpose of controlling groundwater levels, similar to the sump pump in your home.

 Dewatering at construction sites removes groundwater in or surrounding an excavation in order to safely and effectively continue construction activities.

 Dewatering at existing structures is performed to lower groundwater levels to help reduce uplifting loads on the structures, reduce the potential for flooding in underground structures, and depressurize and stabilize underlying soils.

 Remediation or treatment of the groundwater, as a result of soil or groundwater contamination, may be necessary.
 Although your site may not have a history of contamination, contamination from off-site sources may be drawn towards your site during dewatering activities.